This topic describes the concepts, scenarios, and use precautions of Message Queue for Apache RocketMQ ordered messages.

 |Globally ordered message||Yes||No||No|

-- Ordered messages do not support the broadcasting consumption mode.
+- Ordered messages do not support the broadcasting consumption pattern.

-- It is recommended that one group ID corresponds to only one type of topic, that is, one group ID is used for sending or receiving either ordered messages or unordered messages.
+- One group ID maps only one topic, that is, one group ID cannot be used for sending or receiving both ordered messages and unordered messages.

 - Ordered messages do not support asynchronous transmission.
 Otherwise, the strict order is not ensured.

-- For globally ordered messages, we recommend that the number of created instances is at least two.
-Running multiple instances simultaneously prevents service interruption when one work instance exits unexpectedly.
-When one work instance exits, another instance takes over the work immediately, ensuring that services are not interrupted.
+- For globally ordered messages, we recommend that you create at least two SDK instances.
+Running multiple instances simultaneously prevents service interruption when one instance exits unexpectedly.
+When one instance exits, another instance takes over the work immediately, ensuring that services are uninterrupted.
 Only one instance works at a time.